 Sharing engineering data across a big company is a big challenge.
-Pushing your datas in a Warp 10 time series database is an elegant solution!
+Pushing your data in a time series database is an elegant solution!

 Any resemblance to situations in any company is purely coincidental.

 Every kind of data which is function of the time:

 - A bank account balance is a time series.

 - Position of a moving object is a time series.

 - A security portal which reads a user id produces a time series.